purescript/purescript/prelude/README.md

 #### `bindE`

+Compose effectful actions, passing the result of the first as the input to the second.

     bindE :: forall e a b.
 Eff e a -> (a -> Eff e b) -> Eff e b

 #### `forE`